databacker/mysql-backup/README.md

 ## Overview

-mysql-backup is a simple way to do MySQL database backups and restores.
+mysql-backup is a simple way to do MySQL database backups and restores, as well as manage your backups.

 It has the following features: